derickfay/key2txt/README.md

 ### To do:

-My next priority is adding CSS equivalents for the master slide types in Keynote
+- Finish CSS equivalents for the master slide types in Keynote
+- Create styles to go along with them

 ## Other Useful Tools